MyPerfectWords - Essay Writing Service

 Notice that some prompts say "describe" but actually want a narrative.
 The key is whether they're asking about events and change.

-Choose Descriptive Essay When:
+Choose Descriptive Writing When:

 The assignment asks you to "describe" a specific person, place, or thing without mentioning time or events.
 This is the clearest signal for descriptive essays.

 No time element is needed.
-If the assignment is about a subject as it exists—not how it changed or what happened to it—you're describing.
+If the assignment is about a subject as it exists not how it changed or what happened to it, you're describing.

 The goal is creating a vivid picture.
 If success means making the reader feel like they're experiencing the subject, that's description.